GoudetOlivier/TensCol/README.md

 # TensCol

-Source code for the article "Population-based Gradient Descent Weight Learning for Graph Coloring Problems".
+Source Code for the article.
-Applications to standard Graph Coloring Problem (GCP) and Equitable graph Coloring Problem (ECP).
+Olivier Goudet, Béatrice Duval, Jin-Kao Hao.
+Population-based gradient descent weight learning for graph coloring problems.
+Knowledge-Based Systems 212: 106581, January 2021.

 In order to use TensCol you need Python and Pytorch.
 We highly recommand to use GPUs if possible.